How to Become a Naval Officer

 A Navy officer must assume a variety of duties at sea, in the air and ashore.
 Officers must be physically fit, at least 19 years old and U.S. citizens.

 You must have at least a bachelor's degree.
-You can apply for officer programs before earning your degree and as young as 17.
+You can apply for commissioning programs before earning your degree and as young as 17.
 The major fields of study required vary, depending on the officer specialty.

-Navy Reserve Officers Training Corps
+Naval Reserve Officers Training Corps

 U.S. Naval Academy